Skip to content

 Project-Local Install

-If you prefer to pin the CLI version per project, install it as a dev dependency:
+If you prefer to pin the CLI version per project, install the same skystate package as a dev dependency.

 Then run it via npx or through a package.json script: